 On the ferry (21:15)

-The Malta ferry is a pretty massive vessel named after, of all people, Karol Woityla.
-It is a katamaran:
+The ferry itself is a pretty massive vessel named after, of all people, Karol Woityla.
+It is a catamaran:

 It makes a (given its size) stunning 60 km/h while on sea.
 I frankly suspect this kind of speed seriously threatens any CO₂ savings (versus flying, not versus staying at home, of course) I might be effecting by this adventure.
 You can step out on the rear side of the cabin, and the noise of the engine is rather impressive.